IT008-2025-Nhom20/ImageAutomate/docs/SaveBlock.md

 ### EncoderFormat
 Optional override to specify the encoder explicitly:
-Bmp, Gif, Jpeg, Png, Tiff, Tga, WebP, Qoi.
+Bmp, Gif, Jpeg, Png, Pbm, Tiff, Tga, WebP, Qoi.
 If omitted, format is inferred from the file extension.

 ### EncoderOptions